-A user role for Tamr Core, admins are the project leaders who manage deliverables and user access through permissions and roles.
-For more, see User Roles and Tamr Core Documentation and Admin Tasks and Responsibilities.
+A user role for Tamr Core, admins are the project leaders who manage deliverables and user access through policies and roles.
+See User Roles and Tamr Core Documentation and Admin Tasks and Responsibilities.

 A data field in a record, such as age, name, or state.
 Attributes have values.
 One record has many attributes, and attributes can be used in machine learning.

 A role that can be assigned to users or groups in policies.
 Authors can create projects and add them to policies, and upload datasets and add them to policies.
 See User Roles and Tamr Core Documentation and Author Tasks and Responsibilities.

 The process by which a mastering project reduces the number of pairwise comparisons made in a mastering project.
 Instead of comparing all records to all records, the project uses this model to divide records into K blocks, and only compares blocks where matches are possible.
 The goal of blocking is to find all true matches and prune as many non-matching pairs as possible.